Padthaway Water Allocation Plan

 Find out more information about what a WAP is and why they are important.

 The Padthaway Prescribed Wells Area Water Allocation Plan is a community based solution to over-allocation in the Padthaway area.
 It establishes a framework for the sustainable management of groundwater resources.
 It provides for the allocation and trade of water for the current irrigation-dependent industries, while protecting the health of the resources and the ecosystems that rely on them.

 The Water Allocation Plan is the result of extensive planning, research and community consultation.
 The community was informed and involved throughout its development, taking an active role in the process and understanding the science, resource condition, legislative requirements and the value of sustainable long-term management of the local resources.
 More information about the community’s involvement can be found in the Guide to the development and contents of the Padthaway Water Allocation Plan.

 A review of the WAP for the Padthaway PWA, originally required at 5 years of adoption, was extended to 10 years after updating the Padthaway groundwater model which did not identify any risk to the resource under the current plan.
 The 10 year review began in mid-2019 and is currently underway.
-A draft of the amended Padthaway PWA WAP is scheduled to be available for public consultation mid 2021.
-Find out more about the review process.
+Visit our Padthaway Water Allocation Plan review site.